Skip to main content

 What is PMI?

 PMI stands for private mortgage insurance.
-Private mortgage insurance is exactly what it sounds like: insurance for your mortgage.
-But, despite the fact that the borrower pays for PMI, it doesn’t protect the borrower.
+Private mortgage insurance is exactly what it sounds like insurance for your mortgage.
+But, even though the borrower pays for PMI, it doesn't protect the borrower.
 Rather, PMI protects the lender in the unfortunate event that a borrower is unable to pay their mortgage.

 But there are upsides for both the borrower and the lender when it comes to PMI.